opal/opal/docs/headless_browsers.md

-# Running code in a Headless Chrome
+# Running code in a Headless Browsers

 ## Requirements

-First of all, make sure that you have Chrome at least 59.0 installed.
+First of all, make sure that you have Chrome, at least version 59.0, installed or Firefox, at least version 106.

-## Using the runner
+## Using the runners

-To run your code using headless chrome, use `-R chrome` (`--runner chrome`) option:
+To run your code using headless Chrome, use `-R chrome` (`--runner chrome`) option:

     $ opal -Rchrome -e "puts 'Hello, Opal'"
+    Hello, Opal

+To run your code using headless Firefox, use `-R firefox` (`--runner firefox`) option:

+    $ opal -Rfirefox -e "puts 'Hello, Opal'"
     Hello, Opal

 The runner also listens for any exceptions and prints formatted stracktraces back to your console: